hashicorp/swingset/README.md

         └── docs.mdx <- here's the docs file you created for swingset
 ```

-So, you have only now added two things to your app -- a file in `pages` where you injected the component library itself, and a `docs.mdx` file in one of your components.
+So, you have only now added two things to your app -- a file in `pages` called `[[...swingset]].jsx` where you injected the component library itself, and a `docs.mdx` file in one of your components.
 And remember, the `docs.mdx` file needs frontmatter, or you will get an error.
 Here's how a minimal `docs.mdx` file might look:

 ```
 ---